 Who oversees our mental health nursing standards?

-Most inpatients are on a section of the Mental Health Act (MHA 1985).
-This is a law that requires patients to remain on the ward for assessment and also treatment.
-Some patients are informal, which means they gave consent for admission and can come and go as they please.
+Many inpatients are on a section of the Mental Health Act (MHA 1983); a law that requires patients to remain on the ward for assessment and, depending on which Section they are on, for treatment.
+However, some patients are informal, which means they gave consent for admission and can come and go as they please.

-As a new nurse I was excited and couldn’t wait to uphold the standards and expected the very same from my colleagues.
+As a new nurse, I was excited and couldn’t wait to work with patients while upholding the standards, and expected the same from my colleagues.
 Patient care and safety were, as expected, my (our) main concern.
 It was up to me (us) to ensure patients’ needs were recognised and assessed.
 However, how can patient needs be recognised if staff don’t actually spend any time with them?

-While well aware that our wards were often oversubscribed and our patients could be chaotic, it p’d me off seeing how little time nurses spent with their allocated patients.
-Moreover, their half-hearted attempts at engaging with patients were sadly reduced to the odd casual nod or fake smile.
+While well aware that our wards were often oversubscribed and our patients could be chaotic, it p’d me off seeing how little time some nurses spent with their allocated patients.
+Moreover, their half-hearted attempts at engaging with patients were sadly reduced to the odd casual nod or fake smiles.

 No wiggle room to meet everyone’s every need

-Each shift, we’d be allocated five patients to look after, on top of which, one nurse would coordinate that shift.
+Each shift on the wards, we’d be allocated five patients to look after, on top of which, one nurse would coordinate that shift.
 One nurse might be in Ward Round and one nursing assistant (NA) would hold the Rapid Response radio (attending to crises elsewhere).
 The fourth member of staff, an NA, would be on the floor, and completing the hourly checks (ensuring patients are safe).